Where in Washington for Fall Color Photos

 In general, it seemed like the bigleaf maple on the west side of the Cascades was more or less a mottled brown & yellow, while at the higher elevations and on the east side, the color may be very good in the coming week or two – delayed beyond the usual timing just like the wildflower bloom was earlier this summer.

 Fall color should be very good in the eastern part of the state in the next week or two.
-Methow Valley was looking good, with lots of aspen and cottonwood about to light up the landscape with their sunshiny yellow foliage.
+Methow Valley was looking good, with lots of aspen and cottonwood about to brighten the landscape with their sunny yellow foliage.

 Methow River with cottonwood trees in fall color